 Have you ever thought what would it be to make a business out of your favorite things?
 Help yourself and others?
 Live day by day your passion?
-That is Mekishico for me.
+That is what Mekishico is for me.

-It’s probably everybody’s dream and “the thing to do” on every entrepreneurial blog.
-Well, it’s possible but it’s not simple.
+It’s probably everybody’s dream and “the thing to do” in an entrepreneurial life and it’s actually possible but, it’s not simple.

-It’s not like you can just leave everything and only do this one dream project so it can work 100% in a year and be a success!
+It’s not like you can just leave everything and only do this one dream project so it can be a 100% succesfull in a year!

-In my case I’m a mother, leader in a tech community (GeekGirlsMx), blogger at caractercreativo.com.mx, designer for a mexican company and Mekishico’s creator.
+In my case I’m a mother, leader in a tech community (GeekGirlsMx), growth hacker at advancio.com and the founder and designer of Mekishico.
+And of course, I also assign some time to actually live and see the people I love.
 I find passion on every project I do but it’s clear to me that each one of them gives me something according to the time I invest.
-Each one of them has a heart, a meaning of beign otherwise I wouldn’t be involved with them.
+Each one has a heart, and has a special meaning to me, otherwise I wouldn’t be involved with them.
 Today I want to share about Mekishico’s heart.

 I love both countries; México & Japan.
 You can see it on the brand and feel the passion on it’s social networks.
 But what you may not see is what is happening on production and what is comming.

 This 1st. collection was made by a grandmother that loves being a seamstress working from home.
 She has great quality and well she needs to be at home to work and take care of her grandchildren.
-I have seen how many people sometimes go through really bad times, they may not be from a poor place but yet they may be struggling in the city.
+I’ve seen how many people sometimes go through really rough times and struggle inside the city.
 Not so long ago I saw this proyect in SF that bathed homeless people and a man finished the video saying: “you are only one paycheck not paid away from becoming homeless.
 You never know.” – Wow!

-So my idea is that Mekishico can be this project any woman or man with great skills can make a Mekishico during there bad times or they may like it and just stay.
-Our price is based on fair price and what I’ve learned with GeekGirlsMx is to think how to add technology to it.
+So my idea is that Mekishico can be this project where any woman or man with great skills can make a Mekishico from home and have extra income.
+Our price is based on fair price and what I’ve learned with GeekGirlsMx is to open my mind on how can technology reach these people and make it easy to Mexico and Japan Lovers acquire a Mekishico.

-Well I’m thinking on having my group of seamstress working from home and getting a new piece to do with a simple click.
-No gender or age is a problem as long they can work and enjoy doing it.
+The plan is to have a group of seamstress working from home by one simple click.
+No gender or age is a problem as long as they work with quality and enjoy doing it.
 This is still a long way to go, but I don’t stress out over it since I’m enjoying every step.

 Matta ne #JapanLover & #MéxicoLover !